Selective metallization of plastic parts for the aerospace and defense industrie

 LCP optical mount — Conductive traces for thermal sighting system

-Background: Optronic chassis component for an on-board targeting system for short-range missiles (classified program).
+Background: Optronic chassis component for an on-board targeting system on short-range missiles (classified program).
 Very strict dimensional requirements (controlled thermal expansion), conductivity on integrated power tracks, resistance to pyrotechnic shocks.

-DEMGY Solution: LCP (Liquid Crystal Polymer) with low coefficient of thermal expansion; electroless Cu (8 µm) + electroplated Ag (3 µm) on traces; shock qualification per MIL-STD-810H Method 516.8.
+DEMGY Solution: LCP (Liquid Crystal Polymer) with low coefficient of thermal expansion; electroless copper (8 µm) + electroplated silver (3 µm) on traces; shock qualification per MIL-STD-810H Method 516.8.
 Part qualified as a FIRST ARTICLE per AS9102.

 Certified and compatible polymer materials